Parasitic extraction: ANSYS Q3D Extractor

 ANSYS Q3D Extractor uses method of moments (integral equations) and FEMs to compute capacitive, conductance, inductance and resistance matrices.
 It uses the fast multipole method (FMM) to accelerate the solution of the integral equations.
 Outputs from the solver include current and voltage distributions, CG and RL matrices.

 FastCap, FastHenry

-FastCap and FastHenry, from MIT (Massachusetts Institute of Technology) are two free parasitics extractor tools for capacitance, and inductance and resistance.
+FastCap and FastHenry, from MIT, are two free parasitics extractor tools for capacitance, inductance, and resistance.
 Quoted in many scientific articles, they are considered golden references in their field.

-Source code, as well as Windows binary versions with viewer and editor are freely available from FastFieldSolvers.
+Source code and Windows binary versions with viewer and editor are freely available from FastFieldSolvers.

-FasterCap

-FasterCap, from FastFieldSolvers, is a free, open source capacitance field solver, available for Windows and Linux OS, able to simulate conductive structures embedded in piece-wise-constant, complex permittivity dielectric media, automatic mesh refinement capability and in-core/out-of-core solver engine.

 StarRC

 StarRC from Synopsys (previously from Avanti) is a universal parasitics extractor tool applicable for a full range of electronic designs.

 Quantus

 Quantus from Cadence is a parasitic extractor tool for both digital and analog designs and parasitics extraction check have to be carried out to prepare the design for postlayout verification.

 QuickCap

 QuickCap NX from Synopsys is a parasitic extractor tool for both digital and analog designs.
 It was based on QuickCap developed by Ralph Iverson of Random Logic Corporation, which was acquired by Magma and Synopsys.